Víctor Púa

-Víctor Haroldo Púa Sosa (born 31 May 1956 in Paso de los Toros) is an Uruguayan former football player and football manager who currently serves as an academy manager for Peñarol.
+Víctor Haroldo Púa Sosa (born 31 May 1956 in Paso de los Toros) is a Uruguayan former football player and football manager who currently serves as an academy manager for Peñarol.

 Career

 He coached the Uruguay U-20 national team, finishing runner-up in the 1997 FIFA World Youth Championship.

 He was appointed to coach the Uruguay national team in the 1999 Copa América, earning second place honors.
 In 2001, he was chosen to replace Daniel Passarella, qualifying for the 2002 FIFA World Cup after finishing 5th in the South American zone and winning a playoff against Australia.
 Uruguay was drawn into group A alongside world champions France, Denmark and eventual tournament revelation Senegal.
 After a defeat to Denmark and a 0–0 draw with France, Uruguay had to beat Senegal to make it to the next round.
 Despite coming back from a 0–3 at half time, Richard Morales narrowly missed a fourth goal with the goalkeeper down, which left Uruguay in 3rd place and out of the next round.

 In 2004, he coached Argentine side Rosario Central but resigned after only 2 matches, because of differences with the board and a defeat to Newell's Old Boys in the local derby.